cnnacat/search3/README.md

 # search3

-my third attempt at making a dumb stupid search thing for windows. this thing is barely tested for any edge cases, but if you use it AS INTENDED then it should be fine.
+my third attempt at making a dumb stupid search thing for windows.<br>
+this thing is barely tested for any edge cases, but if you use it AS INTENDED then it should be fine.

+put this thing together in like, 3-5 hours tho so i guess i did learn a lot from my previous attempts

 # Design